carlosbany/banyan-devops-demo/README.md

   key_name   = "WHATEVER KEY NAME YOU WANT TO CREATE" public_key = "your public key i.e. ~/.ssh/id_rsa.pub"
 }
 ```

+## Usage

 run `terraform apply`

-this should result in a new vpc with a public and private subnet with a banyan connector in the public subnet and an instance with a demo web service and ssh service appearing in the console for everyone in the org
+this should result in a public and private subnet with a banyan connector in the public subnet and an instance with a demo web service and ssh service appearing in the console for everyone in the org